thegrafico/AndroidLibrary_Evertec/readme.md

   - For each request the parameters of ProcessResponse change, but the call of the class don't.

 ## Note:
-- REMEMBER CHANGE THE ALL URLs IN THE FILE "MakeRequest".
+- REMEMBER CHANGE ALL URLs IN THE FILE "MakeRequest".
 THE URL IS WHERE YOUR REQUEST IS BEING PROCESSED
 - You can read the method have available to make Request (7 possible ways to do it).
 - The application was tested with a personal NodeJs server and https://app.apiary.io. if you want to test you need a server or you can test it on apiary. changing the URL in the file *makeRequest* for the URl of apiary.